Jatin-31-Goel/Chess/README.md

 After compiling and running the game, you can play chess directly in your console.
 The game will prompt you to make moves by entering the coordinates of the pieces.

 # **File Descriptions**
+- `main.cpp:`

-- `main.cpp`: Contains the main function and the game loop.
+Contains the main function and the game loop, initializing the game, handling user input, and updating the game state after each move.

-- `Bishop.cpp` : Contains the implementation of the Bishop piece.
-- `Knight.cpp`: Contains the implementation of the Knight piece.
-- `Rook.cpp` : Contains the implementation of the Rook piece.
-- `Queen.cpp` : Contains the implementation of the Queen piece, which inherits from Rook and Bishop.
-- `Pawn.cpp` : Contains the implementation of the Pawn piece.
-- `King.cpp`: Contains the implementation of the King piece.
+Bishop.cpp:
+Implements the Bishop piece, including its movement logic which allows diagonal movements on the chessboard, and includes methods to validate and update the Bishop's position.

+Knight.cpp:
+Implements the Knight piece, defining its unique L-shaped movement on the chessboard, and contains methods to check the validity of moves and update its coordinates.

+Rook.cpp:
+Implements the Rook piece, allowing horizontal and vertical movements, includes logic to check if the path is clear and updates its position on the board.

+Queen.cpp:
+Implements the Queen piece by combining the movement logic of both the Rook and Bishop, enabling it to move any number of squares vertically, horizontally, or diagonally.

+Pawn.cpp:
+Implements the Pawn piece, defining its forward movement and capture mechanics, includes logic for initial double-step move, en passant, and promotion.

+King.cpp:
+Implements the King piece, includes logic for its single-step movement in any direction and special conditions like castling.

+Chessboard.cpp:
-- `Chessboard.cpp`: Contains the implementation of the Chessboard class, which manages the game state and pieces.
+Implements the Chessboard class, which manages the game state, holds the positions of all pieces, and includes methods to initialize the board, print its current state, and validate moves.

 # **Contributors**